DataDog/dd-sdk-android/README.md

 ### Jetpack Compose

-If you use Jetpack Compose to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-compose/README.md).
+If you use Jetpack Compose in your application, take a look at Datadog's [dedicated library](dd-sdk-android-compose/README.md).

 ### Picasso